 NIH Ruth L. Kirschstein National Research Service Award for Individual Postdoctoral Fellows (F32).
 (2009 – 2011)

-Discussion Leader/Poster (Travel Award): Film-Coupled Nanoparticles as a High-Throughput Plamson Ruler Sensor, Biointerface Science Gordon Research Conference, Lucca (Barga), Italy, June, 2014.
+Discussion Leader/Poster (Travel Award): Film-Coupled Nanoparticles as a High-Throughput Plamson Ruler Sensor, Biointerface Science Gordon Research Conference, Lucca (Barga), Italy, June, 2014. link

 Invited Talk: Plasmonic Film-Coupled Nanoparticles as an Analytical Sensing Device.
 Oregon State University Department of Chemistry, Dec, 2012.

 Discussion Leader/Poster (Travel Award): Plasmonic Sensing with a Coupled Nanoparticle-Film Platform, Biointerface Science Gordon Research Conference and Seminar, Les Diablerets, Switzerland, May, 2012. link

 Invited Talk: Development of a Plasmonically Coupled Nanoparticle-Film Sensing Platform.
 University of Washington Department of Chemistry.
 Nov, 2011.